 Ps: progressive or persistent pneumothorax or pneumomediastinum

-A bronchial hamartoma falls under the same spectrum of pathology as a pulmonary hamartoma (except for their location), but a hamartoma in an bronchial location is less common than a peripheral pulmonary location.
-Bronchial hamartoma accounts for only around 1.4-10% of all intrathoracic hamartoma...
+A bronchial hamartoma (alternative plural: hamartomata) falls under the same spectrum of pathology as a pulmonary hamartoma (except for their location), but a hamartoma in a bronchial location is less common than a peripheral pulmonary location.
+Bronchial hamartoma accounts for only around 1.4-1...

 The bronchial veins are counterparts to the bronchial arteries and drain the bronchi, hilar structures and the mid-portion of the esophagus.